jeleel-muibi/hybridops.studio/control/tools/decision/README.md

 1. **Budget Gate** — checks **cost & credits** against a policy and either *allows*, *warns*, or *denies* the action.
 2. **Provider Selection** — chooses **azure**, **gcp**, or **onprem** using live metrics (latency, error rate, cost/hour, SLO).

 It is deliberately **file‑based** so CLI and Jenkins runs are reproducible.
-Every run produces small JSON artifacts you can commit into the proof archive for assessors/reviewers.
+Every run produces small JSON artifacts suitable for inclusion under `output/artifacts/decision/` and for cross‑reference in documentation and evidence packs.

 ---